 2. Lunch reservations for Be Our Guest restaurant The most popular restaurant in the Magic Kingdom is now offering lunch time reservations from 10:30 a.m. until 2:30 p.m.
 Guests are now able to make advanced dining reservations for the restaurant’s “fast-casual” lunch experience, which will hopefully help give more guests the opportunity to dine in this fabulous restaurant.

 3. Updated Interactive Peter Pan Queue Peter Pan’s Flight has always been a crowd favorite and boasts long lines year round.
 Luckily the queue has been upgraded to be interactive and air conditioned which is sure to please the guests waiting in the height of the Orlando summer.
 Here’s a peak at the themed hallways and waiting area – They did a great job setting the mood for the ride!

 credit: Youtube/WDW News Today

-4. Norway Anna and Elsa expansion The biggest change Epcot is facing this upcoming year is the renovation of the Norway Pavilion in the World Showcase.
-Because of the immense popularity of Frozen, the Disney execs have decided to expand the Norwegian portion of the Showcase that will include a new Meet-and-Greet area where guests will get to meet Anna and Elsa.
-In 2016, a new Frozen themed ride will open where the Maelstrom boat ride used to be inside the pavilion as well.
+4. Norway Anna and Elsa expansion The biggest change in Epcot has been the renovation of the Norway Pavilion in the World Showcase.
+Because of the immense popularity of Frozen, the Disney execs decided to expand the Norwegian portion of the Showcase and include a new Meet-and-Greet area where guests will get to meet Anna and Elsa.
+In 2016, the “Frozen Ever After” ride opened where the Maelstrom boat ride used to be inside the pavilion.

 Start planning your next Disney trip with an Authorized Disney Vacation Planner.
 They’ll help you get the best price for your vacation, share expert advice and their services are totally FREE!